Stadion Georgi Asparuhov: Recent redevelopment

 In 2006, a new scoreboard was installed in a frame with the shape of the Cyrillic letter L (Л), signifying the symbol of Levski Sofia.
 At the end of 2007, the grass surface was also replaced and new sprinkler, drainage and heating systems were installed.

 In 2011, plans for a full redevelopment of the stadium emerged.
 Between February and May 2011 the away supporters stand was refurbished following vandalism during the Eternal derby of Bulgarian football.
 In the summer break of 2011, a similar refurbishment was done to the Sector B ultras stand.
 Further plans included an initial reconstruction of Sector V stand, after which the central Sector A stand would be demolished and newly constructed.

 In December 2012, the club officials presented a redevelopment project for the stadium.
 Initially planned to be executed in three stages, starting with Sector A, with the estimated capacity of the venue after full reconstruction was expected to be between 28,000 and 30,000.

 In February 2013, Sector A stand was demolished and the construction of a new stand on its location started on 5 July 2013.
 The new redeveloped stand had to become the main stand of the stadium, featuring parking areas, dressing rooms, media facilities and seats, VIP areas, TV camera facilities.
 The capacity of the new stand was planned to be 6,000 and it was planned to be finished for Levski's 100th anniversary in May 2014.

 On 23 April 2016, after several delays, the new stand was finally opened for Levski's domestic match against Ludogorets Razgrad.
 A presentation of Levski's official fan store was also held and opened during the same day.
 During the opening, Levski officials also announced that the other stands will also be rebuilt in the following years as soon as funding is found.

+In April 2026, in collaboration with Bulgarian architectural company IPA, Levski announced a €120 million redevelopment project for the stadium to upgrade it to UEFA Category 4 status.
+The upgrades would see capacity extended to approximately 25,000 (for football matches) and 40,000 (for other events), a new facade shell of perforated metal panels, completely renovated lighting, sound and video systems, and would also be designed as a multi-purpose venue to host other events such as concerts.
+Construction is set to begin in the spring of 2027 and take 2 years to complete.